F33RNI/GPT-Telegramus/README.md

 GPT-Telegramus has a built-in data collecting function (request and response)

-- **For ChatGPT, EdgeGPT (aka Bing AI) and Bard** response is saved as plain text and Base64-encoded images
+- **For ChatGPT, EdgeGPT (aka Bing AI), Bard and Gemini** response is saved as plain text and Base64-encoded images
 - **For DALL-E and Bing Image generator** response is saved as Base64-encoded image (in the same text file)

 You can enable and configure data collection in config in `data_collecting` block